variousauthors/the-valley/NEXTSTEPS.md

 NEXTSTEPS
 =========

+### Before Dragon Quest Valley 02

+- [] must improve import script, it should create the whole map file in the correct file location.
+It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later.
+- [] implement 4 bit map tiles

 ### Dragon Quest Valley 01

 I have finished implementing events that move the player between maps, and I'm taking a break